hchauvet/beampy/README.md

   On debian:
   sudo apt-get install texlive-extra-utils

+- pdfjoin (tool to join pdf pages) it is part of [pdfjam project](http://www2.warwick.ac.uk/fac/sci/statistics/staff/academic-research/firth/software/pdfjam/) and is also included in Tex Live distribution

+   On debian:
+   sudo apt-get install texlive-extra-utils

-To change path of these command in beampy:
+To change path of these command in beampy (by defaults the command name is used):
 ```python
 from beampy import *